Skip to content

 Is bagged or bulk mulch cheaper?+

-Bulk mulch delivered by the cubic yard is usually cheaper for large areas (typically more than 10 cubic yards), while bagged mulch is more convenient for small beds.
+Bulk mulch delivered by the cubic yard (or cubic meter) is usually cheaper for large areas, while bagged mulch is more convenient for small beds.